ugummall/ugummall.github.io/_posts/2016-03-20-AirShow-Begumpet.md

 title: "@ Air Show - Begumpet, Hyderabad"
 ---

-<p>Kids wanna see flights.
+<p>Kids wanna see flights and the show.
 Disappointed that many flights left from Show already.
-Well, 10min air show is OK.
+Well, 20min air show is OK.
 I captured few shots there.
 Thanks mom for lending me your phone to capture few shots.
 </p>